 Some examples of figures containing polygon fill, with the polygon selected Select a polygon by clicking it anywhere.
 The connected handles will be highlighted in red.
 The number of handle connections and the draw order (z-order) will be shown in the status bar at the bottom of the window.
 Delete a polygon by selecting it and clicking the delete button.
 A polygon will also be deleted if a segment it attaches to is deleted which results in the polygon having fewer than 3 handle connections.
 Setting the colour and changing the draw order (z-order) also works for polygons in the same way as segments.
 Polygons can be semi transparent by setting the opacity in the colour selector.

-Polygons and Bent Line Segments Line segments can be bent into arcs by dragging the handle at the end of the line using the right mouse button.
+Polygons and Bent Line Segments Line segments can be bent into arcs by dragging the handle at the end of the line using the right mouse button or by selecting the option in the positioning toolbar.
 If an edge of a polygon coincides with a bent line segment, then the polygon will fill the area inside the arc.
 This is demonstrated by the cloud example shown above where all segments have been bent and the whole area filled with a polygon.
-Note that the beginning and end of the bent line must both be connections of the polygon for this to work.
+Note that the beginning and end of the bent line must be consecutive connections of the polygon for this to work (using the Ctrl key to add multiple connections will take care of that automatically).

 Operations on Branches Containing Polygons A branch of a figure can be selected by holding down the Shift key.
 If the connections of a polygon are contained entirely within the selected branch then it is also selected.
 This means that operations on the branch such as setting the colour, deleting or changing the draw order (z-order) will also be performed on the polygon.
 However, if at least one of the polygon connections is not part of the branch then this will not be the case.

+Created with Dr. Explain

+2.4.3.
+Segment Gradients

-2.3.3.
-Segment Gradients A linear gradient can be applied to line and circle segments by clicking a handle to select a segment and then clicking 'Segment Gradient' in the Edit menu or by holding the Ctrl key while clicking the colour button.
+A linear gradient can be applied to line and circle segments by clicking a handle to select a segment and then clicking 'Segment Gradient' in the Edit menu or by holding the Ctrl key while clicking the colour button.
 The colour selector window will then allow you to select the gradient colour.
-The segment will then fade smoothly from the segment colour at the segment's pivot point to the gradient colour at the segment's end point.
+The segment will then fade smoothly from the segment colour at the segment's pivot point, to the gradient colour at the segment's end point.
 Gradient colours can be transparent or semi transparent.

 The Segment Gradient menu item will have a check mark next to it if the selected segment has a gradient.
-Clicking it again with a gradient segment selected will remove the gradient.
+Clicking it again with a gradient segment selected will remove the gradient leaving just the segment colour.
 Setting the segment and gradient colours to be equal will also remove the gradient.
 The shift key can be used to apply or remove gradients for multiple segments in a branch.

-The horse figure shaded using segment gradients and the Segment Gradient menu item 2.3.4.
+The horse figure shaded using segment gradients and the Segment Gradient menu item Created with Dr.Explain 2.4.4.
 Figure Outlines Figure types can be given outlines with a given thickness and colour.
 Click Outline Thickness Up in the figure builder to increase the thickness by 1 screen pixel.
 Finer adjustment can be made by first zooming in.
 The thickness can be increased of decreased more easily by using the keyboard shortcuts Ctrl+W and Ctrl+Q respectively.
 Set the outline colour by clicking Outline Colour in the Edit menu (this will be disabled if the thickness is zero).
 The outline can be made semi transparent by reducing the opacity in the colour selector.